 Reasons I didn’t book with Allegiant, yet

 - You need to be cautious when booking with Allegiant.
-While they list very low fares on their website, they charge you extra for everything.
+While they list very low fares on their website, they charge you extra for just about everything.
 I went through the booking process to see what the final cost would be.
 Bringing a roll-aboard bag as carry-on to go in the overhead bin is $16 per person per flight ($64 total for the 2 of us).
 Booking seat assignments is extra an $10 for regular seats and $15 for the exit row.
 If I have to pay, I’ll pay the extra $5 for the legroom ($60 total).
-We would not need to check a bag for this short weekend but if we did it would cost $20 if we paid when booking, $45 prior to departure and $50 at the airport.
+We would not need to check a bag for this short weekend but if we did, it would cost $20 if we paid when booking, $45 prior to departure and $50 at the airport.
 They also charge for all on board snacks, including $2 for water and soda.
 That means our $81 ticket would end up costing us $145 round trip.
 Still not bad but that’s pretty close to the $173 that Delta charges.

 - While Allegiant does fly non-stop to several airports from Orlando-Sanford, the flights we are looking at only fly twice weekly (Thursday and Sunday) and only once each day.
-That means if the plane is delayed, you are stuck at the airport until they can fix it.
-If the plane can’t be fixed and gets cancelled, there’s very little chance you are getting to your location (for several days).
+That means if the plane is delayed, you’re stuck at the airport until they can fix it.
+If the plane can’t be fixed and gets cancelled, there’s very little chance you’re getting to your location (for several days).
 That’s a hard pill to swallow for a weekend getaway and if you Google it, you’ll see that Allegiant doesn’t have the best reputation for customer service.

 - While Orlando-Sanford is a smaller airport, it’s quite a trip from most of the Greater Orlando area.
 It may be convenient if you live northeast of the city, but it’s not so close for those in the Walt Disney World area (the lower left corner of the map).
 It would be about a 45-60 min drive for us to Sanford airport, as opposed to a 10-15 min drive to Orlando airport.